-In this section, we list the basic steps required to add new data nodes to a MySQL Cluster.
+In this section, we list the basic steps required to add new data nodes to an NDB Cluster.
 This procedure applies whether you are using ndbd or ndbmtd binaries for the data node processes.
-For a more detailed example, see Section 188.8.131.52, “Adding MySQL Cluster Data Nodes Online: Detailed Example”.
+For a more detailed example, see Section 126.96.36.199, “Adding NDB Cluster Data Nodes Online: Detailed Example”.

-Assuming that you already have a running MySQL Cluster, adding data nodes online requires the following steps:
+Assuming that you already have a running NDB Cluster, adding data nodes online requires the following steps:

 Edit the cluster configuration